Aram-1993/Demo_repo/Readme.md

 This is the change of he file

 1. Open the index.html in new directory
+2. Get mor explain about the error